-All lost and found items are to be deposited in the Student Administration office.
-Students who misplace an item may contact Student Administration.
+All lost and found items are to be deposited at the security desk.
+Students who misplace an item may contact the campus manager.

 10.4.5 Alumni Society

 The University maintains an up-to-date database of its former students.
 Through this the University will act as a contact point for a worldwide network of alumni and groupings of alumni in various countries and regions of the UAE.
 Inclusion in the database will be voluntary and will form the mailing list for news on developments within the University.